This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 Whether you have a late meeting or you like to just like to prepare meals ahead of time, you can do that with this casserole.
 Set the oven to timed bake or pop it into the oven when you first get home.

 Then go about your business for about 30 minutes while it gets bubbly hot.
-The beauty of southern cuisine is that it doesn’t have to keep you in the kitchen all day.
+The beauty of modern southern cuisine is that it doesn’t have to keep you in the kitchen all day.
+My grandmothers used to spend hours in the kitchen, but fortunately, a lot of gadgets like these make life so much easier these days.

 The Joy of Mac and Cheese